 Mail them a company praise card

-Employees will put employee praise on the wall of their homes to show others the great work they are doing.
-This simple but meaningful gesture has a strong ROI on the cost of creating, mailing, printing.
+This simple but meaningful gesture has a strong ROI on the cost of creating, mailing, and printing.
 The good news is now there are tools like Canva, Envato, Shutterstock to get you started with creating unique templates.

 Name things after employees